arenaxr/apriltag-js-standalone/README.md

 }
 ```

-You can edit this file to change these options.
+You can edit the [source file](html/apriltag.js) to change these options.